Datsun truck: Datsun 220

-In November 1957 the type 220 was introduced, able to carry a 850 kg payload.
+In November 1957, the Datsun 220 was introduced, which was capable to carry a 850 kg payload.
 Largely unchanged in appearance from the 120-series, which continued to be built as a cheaper version, it was produced from 1957 to 1961.
+It was the first Datsun truck to be exported to the United States.
 The 220 can be identified by its different grille, featuring a more pronounced frame.
 During this time four models were produced: 220 (1957–1958), 221 (1958–1959), 222 (1960), and 223 (introduced in July 1959).
-The chassis was based on the 210 series sedans.
+The chassis was based on the 210 series sedans with which it also shared the engines.
 Two engines were available: the 37 PS Nissan C engine, and the 48 PS Nissan E engine.
-Introduced in August 1958, the G220 had a 1000 kg payload and a 300 mm longer wheelbase; there were also G221 and G222 models offered.
+Introduced in August 1958, the G220 had a 1000 kg payload and a 300 mm longer wheelbase; there were also updated G221 and G222 models offered.
 The E engine was originally only used in models sold on the export market.
 The 220 was the first Datsun truck to be equipped with a 12 volt electrical system.
 The clutch was now hydraulically operated, with a hanging pedal.

 Double cab and delivery van versions were available.
 Side badges were "Datsun 1000" or "Datsun 1200".
 There was also a round badge on the dashboard that said "Datsun 1000" or "Datsun 1200", depending on the engine.
 A long bed version was introduced with the 222.
 As a low cost option, a lightly changed model of the D10 sidevalve-engined predecessor was introduced in October 1957 (the Datsun 124), followed by the Datsun 125 in 1959 and finally the Datsun 126 in 1960.
 The 125 and 126 were powered by the B-1, an improved version of the D10 with 27 PS.

 The original 220 had distinct front turn signals mounted atop the fenders, not far ahead of the windshield.
 On the improved 221 model (October 1958), these were replaced by more conventionally placed units next to the grille as US regulations did not permit the original layout.
 Another development which resulted from exposure to the American market was a strengthened rear axle which was also capable of prolonged highway speeds.

 The 223 was powered by the new 1.2-liter E-1 engine, rated at 60 PS.
 The 223 received a round "60 HP" badge on the fenders.
 The 223 also had a revised chassis and suspension system.
 The front I-beam suspension used on the 220, 221 and 222 was replaced with an independent front suspension with torsion bars.
 The steering was updated to a worm-and-roller system while the brakes were now power assisted.
-These new systems took advantage of parts developed for the not-yet released Cedric large sedan.
+These new systems took advantage of parts developed for the not-yet released Nissan Cedric sedan.

-In 1958 the Datsun 220 (and a 210 sedan) was exhibited at the Los Angeles Auto Show, with American exports beginning soon after.
-It was the 220 series that established Datsun in the American market.
+In 1958, the Datsun 220 (and the 210 sedan) was exhibited at the Los Angeles Auto Show, with American exports beginning soon after.
+It was the 220 Series that officially established Datsun in the American market.